 We would like to thank Sameer Agarwal for his advice on optimization and Ceres Solver.
 We also thank Pratheba Selvaraju for her assistance in modelling the contents of refurnished scenes.
-These contents include 3D models from CGTrader (users scopia, den_krasik, buchak72, belgrade_sim, peter_janov) and Turbosquid (user shop3ds).
-Several additional 3D models were obtained from the Stanford Computer Graphics Laboratory.
+Several 3D models were obtained from the Stanford Computer Graphics Laboratory.